 In recent years, electric snowblowers have become quite advanced and powerful.
 In comparison to gas-powered snow blowers, they are much easier to handle and operate.

 A decade ago, the electric motors installed on electric snowblowers weren’t very powerful, mainly because power storage capacity was low for batteries.
 Currently, however, battery storage capacity has become much better and engine efficiency has improved significantly.
-Although they are still not as powerful as gas snow blowers, you will find their power to be sufficient to get rid of snow.
+Although they are still not as powerful as gas snow blowers, you will find their power to be sufficient to get rid of all types of snow.

 Due to their compact size, electric blowers are very handy and easy to maneuver around, making it easy even for a beginner to operate an electric snow blower with ease.
 Since they are much lighter than gas powered units, you won’t get tired too quickly while using them.
 The size and weight of electric snowblowers are a huge plus.

 Last but not least, electric snow blowers are better for the environment since you won’t be burning fossil fuels to operate them.